aldolat/posts-in-sidebar/readme.txt

 = 3.8.3-dev =

-* Removed Italian l10n from `languages/` directory, because there is already a language pack in GlotPress.
+* Removed Italian l10n from `languages/` directory, because the Italian language pack in GlotPress is completed.

 = 3.8.2 =